mwherman2000/neo-windocs/windocs/quickstart-csharp/07-installneoprivatenetcontainer.md

 * Need in the NEO .NET developer community to have concise and easy-to-follow documentation to enable people to get up to speed developing NEO smart contracts in as short a time as possible

-## Download, install and test NEO privatenet Docker Container
+## Download and install the NEO privatenet Docker Container

 1. To ensure Docker is installed and running, start the Powershell console and enter `docker run hello-world` (and press Enter).